Abhishek-3174/Brain-Tumor-Detection/README.md

-—Brain tumor detection and segmentation are critical tasks in medical imaging that directly impact clinical decisionmaking and treatment outcomes.
+Brain tumor detection and segmentation are critical tasks in medical imaging that directly impact clinical decisionmaking and treatment outcomes.
 Traditional machine learning and CNN-based models have seen considerable success but still face challenges such as capturing complex high-dimensional